-Icebox cakes do usually call for pre-made, storebought ingredients, but I like to tweak classic recipes to avoid boxed puddings and use simpler whipped cream or homemade custard.
+Icebox cakes do usually call for some store-bought ingredients, but I like to tweak classic recipes to avoid boxed puddings and use simpler whipped cream or homemade custard.
 (I have never gone to length of making my own graham crackers for a cake like this; that would seem to defeat the purpose just a little!
 But if you want to, go for it!
 Here's a recipe.)

 The whole cake is drizzled with a quick, simple chocolate ganache, and garnished with whole strawberries.
-It's quick, easy, a snap.
 It doesn't heat up your house at all, and it's done long before you even think about starting dinner.
 Your guests will love you.
 You'll hoard the leftovers.
 It is cool, creamy, and killer good.
 I promise.

-Want more icebox cakes like this one?
-I'd love to share my new book with you.
-It's chock-full of homemade puddings, wholesome fruit jellies, trifles, and no-bake cookies and icebox cakes.
-There's a S'Mores icebox cake, and a lemon one too (my favorite!).
+If you like icebox cakes, I'd love to share my book with you.
+It's chock-full of homemade puddings, fruit jellies, trifles, no-bake cookies, and icebox cakes.
+There's a S'Mores icebox cake, and a lemon one, too (my favorite!).

 1 teaspoon vanilla